 An antioxidant blend which contains Vitamin C, Vitamin E, zinc, bioflavanoids, and probiotics may be beneficial especially if you have taken antibiotics in the past.

 Berberine is a chemical found in several plants such as Goldenseal and Oregon grape, which is considered to be a natural antibiotic.
-It has been found effective for stomach bugs, colds and flus.
+It has been found effective for the flu and stomach bugs and colds.
 It also enhances the natural immune system.

 Another popular herbal remedy is Echinacea.
 It is best used when you are just beginning to feel sick.
 A popular belief is that it will help prevent or ward off illness so many take it as a preventative measure when they do not feel sick however this practice could actually do more harm than good.